Artist Run Spaces and Artists Collectives – The Artist as a Producer of Places and Networks

 Talk 3 – April 29th, 2021 – 6 pm

-Online talk with the multi-media artist Heba Y. Amin, mediated by Adama Sanneh, about her social engaged projects in the form of activism and her creation of the art collective Black Athena Collective along with the artist Dawit L. Petros.
+Mediated by Adama Sanneh this online talk with multi-media artist Heba Y. Amin analises her social engaged projects in the form of activism and her creation of the Black Athena Art Collective along with the artist Dawit L. Petros.

-Artist Heba Y. Amin engages with political themes and archival history, using mediums including film, photography, archival material, lecture performance and installation.
-Her artistic research addresses the convergence of politics, technology, and architecture, and takes a speculative, often satirical, approach to challenging narratives of conquest and control.
-Amin looks for tactics of subversion and other techniques to flip dominant historical narratives through a critical practice.
+Heba Y. Amin engages with political themes and archival history, using mediums including film, photography, archival material, lecture performance and installation.
+Her artistic research addresses the convergence of politics, technology, and architecture, and takes a speculative, often satirical approach to challenge narratives of conquest and control.
+Amin looks for tactics of subversion and other techniques to flip dominan historical narratives through critical practices.

 Francis Nii Obodai Provençal (b.1963) is a Ghanaian photographer based in Accra, Ghana and Maputo, Mozambique.
 Throughout his career, Nii Obodai has documented the complexity of his world through photography, audio, and text.
 He is particularly passionate about photography as a medium for recording and celebrating the unseen and unexpected dynamics of everyday life on the African continent.
 His work explores our complex relationships with the environment and with one another.
 His deep interest in how the past is remembered and the photographers role in that process stems in part from aphantasia, a condition which prevents him from forming images in his mind.
 Photography has become the means by which Nii Obodai remembers the past and conjures the present.